 You can view your correspondence online at any time by logging on to Internet Banking.
 Your correspondence will be displayed as PDF documents in your Digital Inbox, which you reach via the Account Overview page.

 You can use your Digital Inbox to view, organise and print selected correspondence.

-We’ll also display your annual summaries, historical fees and interest rates documents in HTML format in your personal account area.
+We’ll provide your annual summaries, historical fees and interest rates documents in PDF format in your Digital Inbox.

 You’ll continue to receive some documents and information by post, such as annual statements or any arrears notices.